scalarorg/tofnd/README.md

 # tofnd: A cryptographic signing service

+## This repo is forked from Axelar organization

 Tofnd is a [gRPC](https://grpc.io/) server written in Rust that wraps the [tofn](https://github.com/axelarnetwork/tofn) cryptography library.